ReNF: Rethinking the Design of Neural Long-Term Time Series Forecasters: Related Work

 \section{Related Work}

-We note that ReNF is not the first work to address LTSF using multiple short-term forecasts.
-A pioneering and highly relevant study by \citep{nguyen2004multiple} proposed a machine called MNN, which generates long-term forecasts using multiple neural networks, each responsible for a specific interval of the output.
-The essential distinction between MNN and our approach is that we generate sub-forecasts recursively, with the explicit goal of injecting causality into the DO strategy.
-In contrast, each sub-network in MNN functions as a standalone AR(1) model.
-This difference stems from our distinct motivation: whereas MNN was designed primarily to mitigate the error accumulation of one-step-ahead NN models, our work begins with a foundational forecasting proposition.
-Based on this proposition, we leverage modern deep learning techniques to effectively utilize multiple sub-forecasts, achieving strong empirical results on a wide range of real-world datasets, which constitutes one of our main contributions.

-A recently proposed work using the multiple-choice learning paradigm \citep{timemcl} is also relevant, as it demonstrates an ability to handle the diverse and multi-modal nature of the future from a probabilistic perspective.
-Furthermore, the characterization of TimeMCL as a conditional stationary quantizer for time series may offer additional theoretical support and interpretations for our framework.

-Our work also connects to classic ensemble methods in machine learning \citep{mohri2018foundationsofml}.
+\textbf{Ensemble.} Our work connects to classic ensemble methods in machine learning \citep{mohri2018foundationsofml}.
 For instance, the recursive workflow of ReNF is analogous to gradient-boosted regression models \citep{chen2016xgboost}, which construct a strong predictor from multiple weak ones.
 Additionally, the collaborative training can be viewed as a form of bagging \citep{breiman1996bagging}, which effectively resamples the data to train diverse forecasters.
 In this context, an even more recent study \citep{emsenble4trans} re-certified the benefits of such ensemble methods for enhancing Transformer-based NFs, providing further empirical support for the direction of our research.

-\textbf{Forecast Combinations.} Forecast combination is a classic technique for improving forecast accuracy and robustness by leveraging the diverse strengths of multiple models \citep{combiningreview}.
-In this work, we extend this concept \citep{bates1969combination} to the domain of deep learning for long-term time series forecasting.
-Rather than combining distinct, parallel forecasters into a hybrid model \citep{hybrid}, our framework achieves this goal efficiently within a single, structured approach for generating and implicitly combining forecasts within a single neural network.
-By recursively stacking sub-forecasts, similar in spirit to N-BEATS \citep{nbeats}, we ensure that the representation learning is both deep and diverse, allowing the LSTF task to benefit from the full power of modern machine learning.
+Forecast combination is a classic ensemble technique for improving forecast accuracy and robustness by leveraging the diverse strengths of multiple models \citep{combiningreview}.
+In this work, we revisit this concept \citep{bates1969combination} in the domain of deep learning for long-term time series forecasting.
+Rather than combining distinct, parallel forecasters into a hybrid model \citep{hybrid, fforma}, our framework achieves this goal efficiently within a single, structured approach for generating and implicitly combining forecasts within any neural network.